Executive Summaries Apr 20, 2018

-Marijuana Legalization: What to expect for employers?April 19th, 2018
+Marijuana Legalization: What to Expect for Employers?

 First of all, let’s not forget that the federal government wanted the bill to come into force at the latest in July 2018, but the date has been officially postpone until at least August 2018.
 If the bill is sanctioned, anyone over the age of 18 will be able to legally possess up to 30 grams of cannabis.